birajborgohain/Biraj-Borgohain/README.md

 # Biraj-Borgohain
 #Education
-Current Position

-#Research associate (RA) in Earth Sciences Department, Indian Institute of Technology, Bombay.
+Current Position : Research associate (RA) in Earth Sciences Department, Indian Institute of Technology, Bombay.

-Area of specialization
-Detrital zircon and apatite fission track dating, Optically Stimulated Luminescence dating of sediments, topographic analysis, hydrological modeling, and field work.
+Area of specialization:  Detrital zircon and apatite fission track dating, Optically Stimulated Luminescence dating of sediments, topographic analysis, hydrological modeling, and field work.

 Research interest
 I am fascinated by investigating different aspects of mountain building processes over a range of time scale from hundreds to several millions of years and over a range of length scale from ten to several kilometres.
 I am especially interested in refining and developing numerical models that use multi-thermochronometric systems and topographic data to study the feedback between the surface and tectonic processes.

 Education
 Degree	Year	Subject	University/Institute
 PhD.
 2020	Thermochronology and geomorphology	Indian Institute of Technology, Bombay, Mumbai, India (IITB)